sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 | H\ :sub:`0`: µ\ :sub:`D` = 0
 | H\ :sub:`2`: µ\ :sub:`D` ≠ 0

-Thit is assuming we are talking about a two-sided test here.
+This is assuming we are talking about a two-sided test here.
 This is more or less identical to the way we described the hypotheses for the one-sample *t*-test.
 The only difference is that the specific value that the null hypothesis predicts is 0.
 And so our *t*-statistic is defined in more or less